rinov/gatch/README.md

 # Gatch
 This is a very lightweight and effective tool when you creating a web site.

-Function:
+*Functions:*

--Launch web server on local environment.
+- Launch web server on local environment.

--Livereload
+- Livereload

--Browser synchronization on multiple device.
+- Browser synchronization on multiple device.

-Gatch use Node.js(gulp) and Ruby.
+Gatch is using Node.js and Ruby.

 ## Installation